johnxlai/react-portfolio/README.md

 - [License](#license)

 ## Installation
-* You can install and download a desktop version if you want.
-Otherwise you can use via the Heroku link.
+* N/A
 ## Usage
-* Keep in mind there are three package.json in this repo.
-One for the client side ,one for server side and one in the main directory that can run both client side and server sides package.json at once.
+* In the root directory run npm start to get it to work locally.
+To push and display final layout in staging or in production, run npm deploy.

-* This project uses babel, webpack, concurrently, nodemon, css loader, html-webpack-plugin, webpack-paw-manifest, workbox, idb, code-mirror-themes, express
+* This project uses React, react-app, tailwin and gh-pages

 ## License
 * This project is under the MIT license.